-While it’s important to consult with an attorney after your accident, it’s just as important to hire a lawyer you can trust.
+While it’s important to consult with an attorney after your accident, hiring a lawyer you can trust is just as important.
 FVF has decades of combined experience with spinal injury cases and has a record of obtaining high-value settlements for our clients.
 But we also adhere to ethical values to ensure that you get transparent, straightforward representation.
 Specifically, here’s what we strive to offer potential clients:

 Our accident and injury lawyers would be happy to consult with you to help you understand your best path forward.
 Contact us today to schedule your free case evaluation.